-The Old Town Neighborhoods feature a diverse and eclectic mix of building ages, sizes and architectural styles.
+The Old Town Neighborhoods feature a diverse mix of building ages, sizes, and styles.
 Many residents identify building style as one of the most defining features of the neighborhoods.
-However, other elements such as gridded streets, narrow rectangular lots, and presence of alleys also contribute to the unique neighborhood character.
+However, other elements such as gridded streets, narrow rectangular lots, mature trees, and the presence of alleys also contribute to the unique neighborhood character.

-This combination of elements is unique in Fort Collins and gives a distinct feel to the neighborhoods that is difficult to find or recreate elsewhere in the community.
+This combination of elements is unique in Fort Collins and gives a distinct feeling to the neighborhoods that is difficult to find or recreate elsewhere in the community.
 These design elements are also an important consideration in discussions involving the perceived compatibility of additions, remodels and new construction in the neighborhoods.

-As part of the 2013 Eastside Westside Character Study, a range of variables were analyzed to understand patterns of consistency and diversity within established neighborhood development patterns.
+As part of the 2013 Eastside Westside Character Study, a range of variables were analyzed to understand patterns of consistency and diversity within the Old Town Neighborhoods.
 While the larger study area exhibits many common elements, variations and diversity exist in various subareas and at different block levels.

 Using information on building age, building size, building height, lot size, lot coverage and floor area ratio, six character areas were identified.
-These character areas are a key consideration in recognizing the unique block-by-block differences, and offer a foundation for the development of new neighborhood design guidelines.
+These character areas are a key consideration in recognizing unique block-by-block differences, and offer a foundation for the development of new neighborhood design guidelines.

 The 2013 Eastside Westside Character Study identified six distinct character areas comprising the NCL and NCM zone districts of the Old Town Neighborhoods.
 Character districts were determined based on building age, size and height, as well as lot size, lot coverage and floor area ratio.
-Additional information about the neighborhood character districts can be found in the Old Town Neighborhoods Design Guidelines.
+Additional information about the neighborhood character districts can be found in the Old Town Neighborhoods Design Guidelines, available for download on the Old Town Neighborhoods Plan webpage: www.fcgov.com/otnp of the six different character areas, which are defined by characteristics such as building size and age, roof forms, architectural styles, and setbacks.